If you’re wondering how to write an email in English, you’re definitely not alone.

 Example of a personal email:

-For this example, let’s imagine that you’re going to travel to the United States, Canada or another English-speaking country.
+For this example, let’s imagine that you’re going to travel to the U.S., Canada or another English-speaking country.
 When you get there, you’ll stay with a host family.
 So the organization has matched you with a family and you need to introduce yourselves before you meet in person.

 Here’s what you might send: